 Cell Biology Research

 Student researchers conduct hands-on lab experiments to synthesize, manipulate, analyze and visualize interesting nanoscale structures with the help of the state of the art equipment for interdisciplinary nanotechnology applications.
-Nanomaterials research projects may incorporate the utilization of Atomic force microscopy (AFM), Optical tensiometer, 4-point probes, Dynamic light scattering particle size analyzer/zeta potential analyzer, oxygen-free environment Glove Box, Fluorescent spectroscopy, Fourier transform infrared spectrophotometry (FTIR), Nuclear Magnetic Resonance Spectroscopy and/or UV-Vis-NIR spectrophotometry.
+Nanomaterials research projects may incorporate the utilization of Atomic force microscopy (AFM), Optical tensiometer, 4-point probes, Dynamic light scattering particle size analyzer/zeta potential analyzer, oxygen-free environment Glove Box, Fluorescent spectroscopy, Fourier transform infrared spectrophotometry (FTIR), Nuclear Magnetic Resonance Spectroscopy and/or UVVis-NIR spectrophotometry.
 Students submit grant proposals for external funding and compete in various science competitions such as Siemens and Regeneron Science Talent Search.
 This year, two students won first and second prizes in the BCA Research Expo - Chemistry Category: one student won first prize at the New Jersey Academy of Science - Junior Academy Competition, and one student won first prize in the Alternate Energy category at Mid-Atlantic Regional Meeting (MARM) by American Chemical Society (ACS) - Chemagination.

 This program is aimed at preparing students for contests based on math research such as Siemens and Regeneron Science Talent Search.
 The students write papers in Combinatorics, Number Theory, Geometry among other areas of math.
 Every year our students win math grants through YSAP.
 They also take part in NJRSF,ISEF, AMC 10, AMC 12, AIME, USA Math Olympiad and the International Math Olympiad.
 This year our students won 17 YSAP grants in the field of applied mathematics.
 Recently a student won the USA Math Olympiad and a gold medal at the International Math Olympiad in Thailand.
 Another student won third place and a $40,000 scholarship at the Siemens competition in Math, Science and Technology.